*alt_site_homepage_image* Co-funded by the European Union

 If you want to repay the loan or its part in advance, please submit a request signed with a qualified electronic signature of the head of the entity.
 The request must be sent by e-mail at operacijos@ilte.lt

-Eligible expenses when the client constructs or installs a power plant:
+Eligible expenses when a client constructs or installs a power plant or energy storage system:

-- Expenses of laying access roads to the land plot where the solar and/or wind power plant is to be constructed when they account for no more than 10% of all the eligible expenses;
+• Construction costs of access roads to the land plot where the solar and/or wind power plant is being built, when these costs do not exceed 10% of the total eligible expenses;

-Eligible expenses when the client acquires a power plant or its part:
+Eligible expenses when a client acquires a power plant or part of it: